 * Crowley is clearly stressed over the idea that Hell could crush and torture him into nonexistence any time they liked, and while he seems to occasionally take it out on humans by making ''their'' lives somewhat miserable, he's still willing to lay his head on the chopping block (despite express warnings by Hell that if something goes wrong, he will be ''done for'') to try and prevent the Apocalypse rather than let all those people die for some cosmic chess game.
 There's also the fact that the war would mean either his own death or the death of his best friend.

 * At the end, Crowley and Aziraphale [[spoiler: choose to stand together in a futile battle against the Devil to try and postpone the inevitable rather than watch him and Heaven wreak havoc on Earth.]]

 * The way that Adam Young's love of his home is depicted is very touching, especially when it brings him back from the brink of bringing about TheEndOfTheWorldAsWeKnowIt.

 * Likewise the fact that an idyllic childhood and life among humans (without any celestial or infernal intervention) was able to overcome Adam's demonic nature and instill a love of the world forms the core of the book.
 Choice and the potential for good and evil in all of us is a big theme of the book best exemplified in truly heartwarming fashion by Adam Young.

-** A good example: when Adam meets Anathma, she invites him in, gives him lemonade, and spends the afternoon telling him about paranormal things, which fascinates him to no end.
-He wants to do something nice for Anathma, just because he likes her, so he uses his powers to shut down a nearby nuclear power plant (which he knew she didn't like).
+** A good example: when Adam meets Anathema, she invites him in, gives him lemonade, and spends the afternoon telling him about paranormal things, which fascinates him to no end.
+He wants to do something nice for Anathema, just because he likes her, so he uses his powers to shut down a nearby nuclear power plant (which he knew she didn't like).

 ** Which makes his [[spoiler: resurrection at the end of the book all the sweeter.
 Gosh, but it was good to see him alive.]]